sharn25/Anime-DL/README.md

 ## Dark Theme
 ![screenshot](images/screenshot_dark.png "screenshot")

+## New Version Feature and Changes in v7.5 build 0007
+* Fixed Error while clicking download All button.

 ## New Version Feature and Changes in v7.5 build 0006
 * Replaced Source 3 with new one.
 * All sources Refreshed.